 Project Hawaii is a 20 day summer community service program for high school students.
-Our teen participants volunteer Monday – Friday for three consecutive weeks, earning a total of 60 hours of summer community service.
+Our teen participants volunteer on weekdays, earning a total of 60 hours of summer community service.
 They work on the same project for the duration of the program in order to create a more meaningful bond with those they are helping.

 Choose one of the following Community Service Programs: